filecoin-project/lotus-docs/content/en/storage-providers/operate/daily-chores.md

 ## Inspect expiring sectors

-The `check-expire` lets you inspect which sectors are about to expire.
+The `check-expire` command lets you inspect which sectors are about to expire.
 By default it will display the sectors that will expire within 60 days:

 ```shell
 lotus-miner sectors check-expire